Skip to main content

 Trigger Priorities

-If you set up multiple triggers, specific branch definitions will take priority over wildcard definitions.
+If you set multiple triggers, certain branch definitions will not take precedence over wildcard definitions.
+They will all start at the same time.
 Below is an example:

 Assume that you have a branch named development with three push triggers